 Also unique to Los Van Van is the addition of 3 trombones to the traditional Charanga instrumentation of flute and violins.

-Pedro Calvo left the band in late 2000 to tour with the Afro-Cuba All-Stars after a brief stint as a guest artist with NG La Banda.
-After several months of rehearsal, Los Van Van is now back on the tour with two new singers, Abel "Lele" Rosales , the son of one of the founding members of the group, and the first female member in their history, Yeni Valdés, who had previously sung with NG La Banda for several years.
+But nothing lasts forever and Pedro Calvo left the band in late 2000 to tour with the Afro-Cuba All-Stars after a brief stint as a guest artist with NG La Banda.
+He then went on to start his own group Pedrito Calvo y La Justicia.
+Replacing such an iconic figure was a daunting task and Formell decided to shake things up a little by hiring two new singers: Abdel "Lele" Rasalps, the son of one of the founding members of the group, and the first female member in the band's history, Yeni Valdés, who had previously sung with NG La Banda for several years.